 These services are available 24 hours a day, 7 days a week.

-Requires the full amount of bond in cashier's check, or cash, which the court will return when court appearances are completed.
+Requires the full amount of bond in cashier’s check (made payable to Jefferson County Sheriff’s Office), or cash, which the court will return once court appearances are completed.

 Bond may be posted through the service of any state-licensed bondsman, who may require a co-signer and/or collateral to secure the bond.
 Staff members will not recommend a bondsman.